oskariorg/oskari-docs/md/documentation/backend/setup-redis.md

 # Setup Redis for Oskari

-Redis is needed for WFS-services (the `transport` webapp) and printing (`oskari-printout-backend` webapp).
+Redis is needed for WFS-services (the `transport` webapp) and statistical map functionalities (optional part of `oskari-map` webapp).
 It's used for caching and communication between `oskari-map` and `transport`.
 If you don't need these services you don't need Redis for Oskari.

 ### 1. Get Redis